varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Should have a "Forget me" function
 - See data collected
-- Be carefull about third part access to data
+- Be careful about third part access to data

 ### Minimise data collection